TonyEightLin/Keras-MLP-Dataset/README.md

 Journal Article

 The following link contains the dataset for the above journal article.
-Due to the size of the file (~200 mb), it was unable to upload to this GitHub repository.
-As a work around, the dataset has been uploaded to a Google Drive with the following link: https://bit.ly/3RYQYmu
+Due to the size of the datasets, it has been seaparated to fit the Github file limits.
+Additionally, the datasets can be downlooaded from a Google Drive with the following link: https://bit.ly/3RYQYmu

 The file contains the datasete used to generate the Keras-MLP model as reported in the above article.
 Compounds were labeled as active or inactive.
 There are two datasets: